yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
 The team to be added already exists.

     *  1b1.
 AddressBook shows an error message.

        Use case ends.

 **Use case: UC04 - Delete a team**

 **MSS**

 1. User requests to list teams
-2. AddressBook shows a list of teams
-3. User requests to delete a specific team in the list
+2. User requests to delete a specific team
-4. AddressBook deletes the team
+3. AddressBook deletes the team

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
 The given team name does not exist.

-    * 3a1.
+    * 2a1.
 AddressBook shows an error message.

+      Use case ends.

+* 2b.
+The given team has players assigned to it.

+    * 2b1.
+AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: UC05 - Add a player to a team**
+**Use case: UC05 - Assign a player to a team**

 **MSS**

 1. User requests to list players
 2. AddressBook shows a list of players
-3. User requests to list teams
-4. AddressBook shows a list of teams
-5. User requests to add a specific player to a specific team
+3. User requests to add a specific player to a specific team
-6. AddressBook adds the player to the team
+4. AddressBook adds the player to the team

     Use case ends.